 Lowest Infection Rate in Area

-Oswego Hospital has the lowest rate of hospital-acquired conditions (HAC), compared to hospitals in the region, according to a Medicare study.
+Oswego Hospital has one of the lowest rate's of hospital-acquired conditions (HAC), compared to hospitals in the region, according to a Medicare study.

 Community members need to know that their local hospital is providing a higher level of quality care compared to other hospitals in the region and that they can receive the care they deserve close to home.